Key Takeaways

 That sounds like TikTok, right?
 Well, why not just use TikTok?
 You can, but if you’re partnering with TikTok creators, you should also have them cross-post their videos to Instagram as Reels.
 Not only is there a larger user base and a wider representation across older generations on Instagram, but Instagram is favoring content published using Reels.
 So, influencers and brands are getting 2x, 5x, and 10x the views with Reels than their typical viewership/reach with, say IGTV content.

-I’ll demonstrate this with a story:
+I’ll demonstrate this with a story from a few years ago:

-After spending hours searching for the perfect throw pillows (not even kidding – I literally spent hours doing this yesterday) and trying to decide if I wanted to go with fall decor or holiday decor in my living room, I bought about 100 bucks in stuff from Michael’s (paid $38 for it, yay for holiday sales!).
+After spending hours searching for the perfect throw pillows (not even kidding – I literally spent hours doing this) and trying to decide if I wanted to go with fall decor or holiday decor in my living room, I bought about 100 bucks in stuff from Michael’s (paid $38 for it, yay for holiday sales!).
 But I don’t have everything I want to create a welcoming holiday vibe.
 So, I considered heading to Hobby Lobby today until I saw this:

 On mobile, this image is actually an IG Reel.
 But on desktop, I get to see more of World Market’s feed without clicking over to their profile.